davclark/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohorts_overview.rst

 Options for Assigning Students to Cohorts
 *****************************************

+Students can be assigned to cohorts either automatically or manually, depending on the types of cohort you create in your course.
+Manual cohorts do not have students assigned to them unless you manually add students.
+Students who do not belong to any cohort by the time they access discussion topics or the Discussion tab in the course are randomly assigned to automated cohorts.

+.. note:: You can add students manually to any cohort, whether it was created as an automated cohort or a manual cohort.

-You can configure the cohort feature so that students are assigned to cohorts automatically or manually.
-You can also use a combination of both assignment methods.
-Typically, your purpose in including the cohort feature in your course determines which assignment option you will use for your course.
+You can use a hybrid assignment method by creating a combination of automated and manual cohorts.
+Typically, your purpose in including the cohort feature in your course determines which assignment option you use for your course.

+.. note:: Although you can change the assignment method of a cohort at any time after you create it, you should have a cohort assignment strategy in mind as you design your course, and only make changes to cohorts while the course is running if absolutely necessary.
+Be aware of the implications of changing cohort configuration while your course is running.
+For more information, see :ref:`Options for Assigning Students to Cohorts` and :ref:`Altering Cohort Configuration`.
+In general, to provide students with a consistent experience throughout the course run, do not change cohort configuration or a student's cohort assignment after your course begins.

+For more information about strategies for assigning students to cohorts, see the following topics.

 * :ref:`All Automated Assignment`